-I mean as a I mentioned above in itself MOBE is a legitimate opportunity (albeit risky) – however to make money with MOBE you’ll be required to put in a lot of work & spend a lot of money.
+I mean as I mentioned above in itself MOBE is a legitimate opportunity (albeit risky) – however, to make money with MOBE you’ll be required to put in a lot of work & spend a lot of money.

 So if that was laid out clearly before you got started then it wouldn’t be too much of an issue – but as you can see the Entrepreneur Jobs Club program is selling you on the promise of being able to make fast, easy money.